Alaska

 ## [1] 1500 6

 Once we have our partition matrix, fitGLS_parititon() performs steps (2)-(4) of the analyses.
 The input is similar to fitGLS.
-For this example, we specify (i) a formula, (ii) the data as a data.frame (df), (iii) the partition matrix (partmat pm), (iv) the covariance function (covar_FUN), (v) a list of spatial parameters covar.pars including our optimized range parameter, and a nugget.
+For this example, we specify (i) a formula, (ii) the data as a data.frame (AK10000), (iii) the partition matrix (pm), (iv) the covariance function (covar_FUN), (v) a list of spatial parameters (covar.pars) including our optimized range parameter, and a nugget.
 If nugget is specified, this value is used for the calculations, while if nugget = NA (the default) it is estimated for each partition separately.

-Note that, although the compute time is much faster than if we needed to invert the full covariance matrix V, this example still takes a long time to fit.
+Although the compute time is much faster than if we needed to invert the full covariance matrix V, this example still takes a long time to fit (but scales roughly linearly with number of partitions).
 Therefore, we have saved the output of this code as an R object partGLS.ndviAK so that you can look at its output without having to execute the function.

 The model was fit with this code: